Phil-Holland/CNE-RAT/README.md

 docker-compose up
 ```

+- `docker-compose build` may take a long time to complete on first run.
-- Once the application has started successfully, the CNEAT interface can be accessed at [http://localhost:6565](http://localhost:6565).
+- Once the application has started successfully, the web interface can be accessed at [http://localhost:6565](http://localhost:6565).
 	- *This may be different if using Docker toolbox, see: https://stackoverflow.com/questions/42866013/docker-toolbox-localhost-not-working*

 ### Configuration/Monitoring